elastic/elastic-agent/README.md

 built Elastic Agent, by pushing images to an internal Docker repository.
 The images will be based on the SNAPSHOT images with the version defined in `version/version.go`.

+Prerequisite to running following commands is having `terraform` installed and running `terraform init` from within `testing/environments/cloud`.

 Running `mage cloud:image` in this directory or `make build_elastic_agent_docker_image` in `testing/environments/cloud` will build and push the images.
 Running `mage cloud:push` in this directory or `make push_elastic_agent_docker_image` in `testing/environments/cloud` will publish built docker image to CI docker repository.